aiadvocates/pytorchblitz/datasets/datasets.md

 ![Fashion MNIST](../images/fashion_mnist.png)
 ## Creating a Custom Dataset
-To work with your own data lets look at the a simple custom image DataSet implementation:
+To work with your own data lets look at the a simple custom image Dataset implementation:

 ```python
 import os